 You’ve probably noticed the blog is looking a little different these days.
-What you’re seeing is the Charlie blog, reimagined for future: created to showcase the best and most vital writing from the world of People, Operations and HR.
+What you’re seeing is the Charlie blog, reimagined for the future: created to showcase the best and most vital writing from the world of People, Operations and HR.

 When we launched CharlieHR in 2015, we had a very clear goal in mind.
 We were here to make it easier to build and run small businesses - to banish the administrative headaches that mount up as your company scales.